 If you submit the forms in time, you may be able to register for your undergraduate classes before coming to Buffalo.

 All international students at UB are required to have health insurance and will be billed directly for it.
 You are urged not to purchase health insurance prior to coming to UB because your insurance may not be accepted by UB.

 Please note that international students at UB should purchase health insurance for any dependents who come to live with them in Buffalo.

 Get started with everything technology-related at the University at Buffalo with this orientation video.
 You can also visit buffalo.edu/ubit/start for short videos on some of the topics covered in the video below.

 F-1 international students are eligible to work on-campus without special authorization.
 J-1 international students are also eligible to work on-campus, but need a letter from International Student Services authorizing such employment.

 Please note that international students are not eligible to apply for “Work Study” positions.
 Work study is only available to domestic students who, as part of their financial aid package, are awarded funding from the U.S. federal government to work in paid campus positions while studying at the university.

 Once you have activated your UBIT Account, you can start to search for on-campus jobs using UB Career Services' Bullseye powered by Handshake job search engine.

-We also encourage you to attend the “On-Campus Employment” session during the International Student Welcome Series.
+We also encourage you to attend the “Finding a Job On Campus” session during the International Student Welcome Series.